What a battery can do for your home

 Keep the lights on during outages

-A battery can power critical loads, such as your fridge, freezer, furnace fan and a few lights, when the grid goes down.
+A battery can power critical loads - fridge, freezer, furnace fan, a few lights - when the grid goes down.
 Without a battery, a grid-connected solar system shuts off automatically during outages to protect hydro workers.
-Backup systems are typically sized to last a day or two on essential loads.
+Backup systems are typically sized to last a day or two on essential loads, not to run your entire home.

 A common assumption is that solar panels with a battery will power your entire home indefinitely during an outage.
 They will not.
 That would require a very large battery and a solar system designed to recharge it even during the lowest-production months.
 The smaller the load you put on the battery during an outage, the longer it lasts.